henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 I have chosen some requirements for the app where in the Deja-fu version I need to use to the much maligned js/Date API.
-If you knew you'd be going down that road from the start, you might think twice about choosing a `lightweight` date/time library, but unpredictability is the annoying thing about users and their requirements isn't it?
+If you knew you'd be going down that road from the start, you might think twice about choosing a `lightweight` date/time library, but generally we can't be sure what requirements will come our way.

-Also, if the app needed to do custom parsing and formatting, for the cljc.java-time version I'd need to bring in a JSJoda addon, which takes TTI up to 2.5 seconds on mobile, whereas with the Deja-fu version TTI would be the same.
+Also, if the app needed to do custom parsing and formatting from/to strings, for the cljc.java-time version I'd need to bring in a JSJoda addon, which takes TTI up to 2.5 seconds on mobile, whereas with the Deja-fu version TTI would be the same.

 # Looking to the future